Daniel-E-B/CS340-Computer-Security/uiValidation/README.md

  width="1280" height="720" border="0" /></a>
 I tried the techniques used in the video, and found two different ways of cracking the program by setting the eax register before a compare instruction.
 My notes for going through the assembly can be found in `c/authentication think through of dump.rtf` and `c/main think through of dump.rtf`.
 An rtf viewer is recommended, because without being able to see what is bolded it will be illegible.
   * In my opinion, the best way to create an authentication program that cannot be broken using this method is to do the actual authentication on a remote server, so that any user with malicious intent cannot acces the program that is running the auth checks.
 Of course things brings in network and encryption security concerns, but it does eliminate the issue that was exploited here.
+### Other ways of breaking
+The `strings` command lists all strings in a file. `strings patched.a.out` lists `password` as one of the strings.
+This is a much easier way of gaining acceess than lldb, and it works even with the buffer overflow patch.
+Of course, this could be patched by storing the password string offsite, and using a POST request to download a hash of it, etc.
 ## python
 ### injecting code
 ```python